Grocery Prices, Tariffs, and the Stupidity of Repeating History

 If you think groceries are expensive now, just wait—this winter they could double.

-Back in March, we posted about McKinley’s tariffs and how history showed us exactly what happens when governments play with trade barriers.
+Back in March, I wrote about McKinley’s tariffs and how history showed us exactly what happens when governments play with trade barriers.
 You can revisit that post here:

 Fast forward to September, and here we are—on the edge of repeating the same mistakes.